Skip to main content

 Use the lists and labels

-There’s a reason google task manager comes with lists: you can sort things by categories and this makes it easier to find the task you want later on.
+There’s a reason Google Tasks comes with lists: you can sort things by categories and this makes it easier to find the task you want later on.
 For example, if you have a list for each project your company is working on or each client, you can easily see what has been done and what’s still pending just by clicking on the list.

 Deadlines

 A team’s workflow can be enhanced by setting deadlines for each task and meeting.
-To make this easier, google task manager syncs with Google Calendar.
+To make this easier, Google Tasks syncs with Google Calendar.
 Then your reminders show up on it, allowing you to visualize your deadlines and schedule at a glance no matter which device you’re using.

 How can shared Google Tasks enhance productivity?